-The Delayer is used for slowing processing of messages down.
+The Delayer is used for slowing processing of messages.

-This allows you to set a fixed amount of delay between each step a message passes in the route path, to show how things is happening nice and slowly, so you are not bombarded with a zillion lines of logging output.
+This allows you to set a fixed amount of delay between each step a message passes in the route, to better show how things is happening nice and slowly, so you are not bombarded with a zillion lines of logging output.

 The delayer can be configured on two levels: